Visual Guide: How to Twax a Joint

 Twaxing vs Dabbing

 Many are curious as to whether dabbing or twaxing is more effective when it comes to consuming concentrates.
-The fact is, we would be comparing apples and oranges.
+The fact is, I would be comparing apples and oranges.
 Dabbing involves the flash vaporization of concentrates that are generally free of plant matter and residual solvents.
 Twaxing on the other hand involves the combustion of the concentrate, plant matter (ground buds), and the rolling paper.
 Thus, the two methods utilize different amounts of heat as well as differing inputs.
-In our experience, dabbing induces more clear-headed effects through flavorful vapor, while twaxing induces a very strong, hazy effect through thick smoke.
+In my experience, dabbing induces more clear-headed effects through flavorful vapor, while twaxing induces a very strong, hazy effect through thick smoke.

-We recommend twaxing to those who love smoking joints but need to stretch their stash over a few days.
+I recommend twaxing to those who love smoking joints but need to stretch their stash over a few days.
 Rolling twaxed pinners is a reliable solution for conserving flower and still achieving the benefits of a very potent dosage.

 - Twaxing involves “applying hash/concentrates to the inside, outside, or tip of your rolls/bowls in any way shape or form” @TWAXGang